cybnity/foundation/implementations-line/features/workflow-process/defense-template/designview-packages.md

 ```
 ### RMF custom process Life Cycle
-The templated process is defined by a specific life cycle respecting the NIST RMF specification.
+The templated process is defined by a specific life cycle respecting the NIST RMF specification (see [design documentation](risk-management-framework.md)).

 ```mermaid
 %%{